icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [Docto Tech Life](https://doctolib.engineering/engineering-news-ruby-rails-react/).
 A weekly newsletter featuring the latest Rails + Javascript + software engineering content.
 - [GIMTEC](https://www.gimtec.io/).
 The weekly newsletter I wish I had when I finished my development bootcamp.
 - [A Byte of Coding](https://abyteofcoding.com).
 A daily curated newsletter that features technical deep-dives on all things software engineering.
+- [Pointer](https://www.pointer.io/).
+A window into what current and future CTOs are reading and thinking about.
+Super high quality engineering-related content only.

 ### ObjectiveC